stormpath/stormpath-documentation/source/005_auth_n.rst

 To understand how to use Token-based Authentication, we need to talk about the different types of tokens that are available.

-What Tokens are available for Token-Based Authentication?
+What Tokens Are Available for Token-Based Authentication?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Token Based Authentication, there are a two different types of tokens that need to be managed.
 These are: